arthurdouillard/deepcourse/content/introduction/index.md

 During the same time, Le Cun developped the first **Convolutional Neural Network** (CNN) which was specialized to work on images.
 Fast-forward a few years, **Deep CNNs** became the kind of image classification, first in 2011 with Ciresan, and later in 2012 with **AlexNet** of Krizhevsky.

-Here is first, and easy, quiz to test our knowledge on this chapter:

-{{< quiz cards=`[
-    {Front: "Are artificial neural networks recent?", Back: "No!
-It dates back from 1958 and Rosenblatt's Perceptron."}, {Front: "What is the main reason why neural networks didn't work in the XXth century?", Back: "Because of a lack of <b>computational power</b>"}, {Front: "What are the two parts of a classical machine learning pipeline?", Back: "A <b>features</b> extractor (SIFT, HOG, etc.) and a <b>model</b> (SVM, Random Forest, etc.)"}, {Front: "What is the necessary math property of the individual part of a neural network?", Back: "They all must be differentiable"}, {Front: "What are the two phases during a neural network training", Back: "Forward and Backward passes"}, {Front: "During which pass is the neural network updated?", Back: "Backward passes"}, ]` quizid=1 >}}

 # Deep Learning 101